 Explosive found in bag at Pennsylvania airport, man arrested

-ALLENTOWN, Pa.
-(AP) — A man was arrested after an explosive was found in a bag checked onto a Florida-bound flight at an eastern Pennsylvania airport, federal authorities said.
+A man was arrested after an explosive was found in a bag checked onto a Florida-bound flight at a Pennsylvania airport, federal authorities said.

 Marc Muffley, 40, is charged with possessing an explosive in an airport and possessing or attempting to place an explosive or incendiary device on an aircraft, according to a criminal complaint.